radiusxyz/bolt/testnets/holesky/QUICK_START.md

    Here you can re-use the same vault address as above.
 The amount should be in ETH (e.g. '1' for 1 ETH).
    You MUST set the `on_behalf_of` address (i.e. the third argument in the below command) to your **operator** address.
+   - NOTE: You need to hold the respective token that the vault accepts in your operator wallet (wstETH rETH stETH wETH cbETH mETH).
+     Otherwise you will receive an error (Failed!
+Reason: 0x1425ea42).

    ```bash
    python3 symb.py --chain holesky \